 Please note that the IMO 2020 regulation focuses on the reduction of sulphur emissions, not on the reduction of carbon dioxide emissions.
 So there will not be a direct impact on the global warming, but reducing sulphur emissions helps prevent acid rain and combats ocean acidification.

 People benefit the most from this.
 Significant health improvements list the reduction of stroke, asthma, cardiovascular disease, and lung cancer as well as pulmonary disease.
 The International Maritime Organisation states that more than 570,000 premature deaths can be avoided between 2020 and 2025 due to the new regulations.

 [Source International Maritime Organisation - June 2019]

-What will be the impact on freight rates and operations?
+What is the impact on freight rates and operations?

-According to current calculations, the expected increase in costs will have a significant impact on the overall prices of container transportation and on freight rates.
-Whilst the implementation date for IMO 2020 is January 1st 2020, we anticipate freight rates to increase as early as the end of the third quarter of 2019.
+According to previous calculations, we expected an increase in costs, and therefore a significant impact on the overall prices of container transportation and on freight rates.
+In January 2020, the average cost of 1 TON of IMO 2020 compliant bunker fuel exceeded 600.00 US dollars which affected freight rates accordingly.
 Therefore, long-term agreements for both full and part load containers will include a price adjustment method also known as Bunker Adjustment Factor (BAF).
-In order to offset price risks associated with the foreseeable increase of volatility in freight costs, Kuehne + Nagel provides the possibility of fix fuel costs up to three years in advance at an upfront payment with the Secured Energy Plan.
-The Secured Energy Plan will be available for volume contracts from approx. 2,500 TEU.
-Please ask your local Kuehne + Nagel representative for further details.
+In order to offset price risks associated with the increase of volatility in freight costs, Kuehne+Nagel provides the possibility to fix fuel costs up to three years in advance upon an upfront payment with the Secured Energy Plan.
+The Secured Energy Plan is available for volume contracts from approx. 2,500 TEU.
+Please ask your local Kuehne+Nagel representative for further details.